 The Bank has a 401(k) Plan (the "Plan") which covers substantially all employees who have completed one month or more of service.
 Employer contributions are at the discretion of the Board and currently begin after employees have completed six months of service.
-For the years ended December 31, 2023, and 2022, contributions to the Plan consisted of employer matching contributions of 200% of eligible participants' contributions up to 3% of a participant's eligible compensation.
-Total contributions by the Bank to the Plan in 2023 and 2022 were \$744 and \$665, respectively, and are included in 'Other noninterest expense.'
+For the years ended December 31, 2024, and 2023, contributions to the Plan consisted of employer matching contributions of 200% of eligible participants' contributions up to 3% of a participant's eligible compensation.
+Total contributions by the Bank to the Plan in 2024, and 2023 were \$783 and \$744, respectively, and are included in Salaries and employee benefits in the accompanying consolidated statements of income.